 The first Latino basketball player to play in the NBA was Puerto Rican Alfred “Butch” Lee.
 He was drafted by the Atlanta Hawks in 1978.
 He only spent two years in the league because of a knee injury that ended his promising career early on, but his name is still part of history.

-At PanamericanWorld we are also celebrating the 75 years of the NBA with the most interesting stories and our picks for the 10 best Latino players in the NBA who not only triumphed thanks to their talent and hard work, but also opened the door for the world to see that Latin America is a continent where basketball is played a lot and well.
+At PanamericanWorld we picked the 10 best Latino players in the NBA who not only triumphed thanks to their talent and hard work, but also opened the door for the world to see that Latin America is a continent where basketball is played a lot and well.

 Manu Ginobili (Argentina)